a6patch/docs/docs/qae/token-interaction.md

 :::tip
 The address you are using to make the transaction with, will be marked as the OWNER of the contract.
 This is important for the more advanced contract interactions, that are not (yet) supported by the desktop wallet.

-The cost of a Genesis Transaction, is 1.000,02 XQR.
-Make sure you have this in your wallet, before continueing.
+The cost of a Genesis Transaction, is 1000.02 XQR.
+Make sure you have this in your wallet, before continuing.
 :::

 First, go to the QAE Interaction Screen, and select ```create new token (GENESIS)```.